Irreducibility of the Dispersion Polynomial for Periodic Graphs: Applications

 \section{Applications}

-We conclude with examples of Schr\"{o}dinger operators associated to various families of periodic graphs which have irreducible Bloch varieties, irreducible Fermi varieties, and Bloch varieties given by the union of an irreducible hypersurface and flat bands.
+~ We conclude with examples of discrete periodic operators associated to various families of periodic graphs which have irreducible Bloch varieties and irreducible Fermi varieties.
 We assume that all edge labels are nonzero.
 We begin by introducing useful definitions and notation to be used in the examples to come.